Transactional Analysis Therapy

 Contracting is an important element in Transactional Analysis.
 It’s the framework of how we agree to work together.
 Effective contracting can improve communication and relationships and this can affect positive change.
 It is important not to rush in and to consider who contracting are between.
 As well as whether each has capacity and awareness and it is ethical, legal, jointly agreed and for mutual gain.
 If done well, this ‘working alliance’ can create a subtle, unspoken bond to facilitate change and a space for interaction can be created to keep each party from serious harm whilst encouraging enough delving to create disturbance, as this is essential for growth.
 Constant re-contracting is valuable in order to avoid assumptions and allow for ruptures to be openly addressed and repaired.
 By keeping contracting fluid and staying mindful of requirements for effective contracting, the quality of the interaction can be improved and deepened.
 Within this space, life transforming therapy can take place and to keep prioritising the contracting process is fundamental to the therapeutic relationship.

 Other important principles are that positive regard and mutual respect should be held.
-There should also be acknowledgment of the basic values of dignity, independent thinking and the ethical principles of: respect and commitment in relationship.
-There should be support and encouragement of personal choice as well as cooperation and social responsibility and acknowledgement of the principle of self determination.
+There should also be acknowledgment of the basic values of dignity, independent thinking.
+The ethical principles of: respect and commitment in relationship should be upheld and here should be support and encouragement of personal choice as well as cooperation and social responsibility.
+Finally, there should be an and acknowledgement of the principle of self determination.

 The theory is that there are three ego states.
 They are Parent, Adult and Child.
 These states make up individual thoughts, feelings and behaviours.
 We interact with ourselves and each other from these states so understanding them can help us understand ourselves, others and the world.